 • Maximum Building Height.
-We recommend that the maximum height of the proposed project be limited to 550 feet.
-This limit incorporates a 20% increase in height from the maximum of 450 feet in the adjacent Subarea A of the SWCD immediately to the east and is a reasonable step down from the 642' heights of Hudson Yards Sites 6A and 6B in the Western Railyards to the north.
+We recommend that the maximum height of the proposed project be limited to 450 feet.
+This limit incorporates an increase in height, related to development rights purchased from the HRP, from the step down we would normally recommend from the 450 feet in the adjacent Subarea A of the SWCD to the east, a step down from the 550' we recommend for the adjacent project on Eleventh Avenue and is a reasonable step down from the 642' heights of Sites 6A and 6B in the Western Railyards to the north.
 (Section IV)